My top 10 tools for cakes

 My lovely ladies from left to right: Classic, Artisan, and Pro

 (I'm going to list Amazon links here but do shop around.
-Sales are your friend, as are coupons from Bed, Bath & Beyond 😉 )
+Sales are your friend and black Friday usually has really great deals on these mixers 😉 )

 KitchenAid Classic K45SSWH Stand Mixer, 4.5 Q (see here on Amazon)